Computational insights and the observation of SiC nanograin assembly: towards 2D silicon carbide: Results and discussion

 Our graphene oxide synthesis has been described in detail previously~\cite{Skakalova14C} (see also Methods).
 In our transferred samples, a good coverage of single-layer GO flakes was found on the support grid.
 To study their morphology, we conducted electron microscopy in a Nion UltraSTEM100 scanning transmission electron microscope operated at 60 kV.
 While continuously imaging a clean monolayer area of a flake, we were surprised to observe the conversion of a disordered area surrounding a small pore into a hexagonal lattice of alternating heavier and lighter atoms (Fig.~\ref{Fig1}, time between panels $\sim$23 s, panels smoothed for clarity with a 0.1 \AA\ Gaussian kernel).
 Heavier atoms appear brighter in images recorded with an annular dark field detector, since greater Coulomb scattering of the probe electrons occurs from the nuclei of atoms with more protons (Z-contrast~\cite{Krivanek10N}).
 A particularly well resolved structure in panel l exhibited a triangular crystalline patch of 3$\times$3 units, whose structure could be precisely deduced from the image.
 By comparison with simulations (shown further below) we can identify all lighter atoms as carbon, and the heavier ones as silicon.
 The lighter atoms inside the patch appear slightly brighter than the carbon atoms in the graphene lattice, which is a well known effect of probe tails in presence of the heavier neighbouring atoms~\cite{Krivanek10N}.

 Under the intense electron irradiation, this patch was not stable for long, but later in the series another larger patch formed near the top right corner of the view (Figure~\ref{Fig1} panels l, n, p, r-t, v).
 Thus, even though the irradiation continuously perturbs the atomic structure, the dynamics are not fully random and there seems to be an energetic tendency towards this periodic arrangement of atoms.
 The assembly of the SiC lattice may thus be considered as the result of beam-driven sampling of the dynamical potential energy landscape.
 Interestingly, the lines of Si atoms in different crystallites, or in the same one at different times, do not have the same angles with respect to the graphene lattice.
 This suggests that the pores merely act as suitable containing spaces~\cite{Zhao14S}, and do not have a strong role in directing the assembly.
-An additional example, starting with heavier atoms saturating the reactive edge of a pore~\cite{Zan12NL,Chen16AN}, is shown as Supplementary Figure~1.
+An additional example, starting with heavier atoms saturating the reactive edge of a pore~\cite{Zan12NL,Chen16AN}, is shown as Supplementary Fig.~S1, reminiscent of the reknitting of holes in graphene~\cite{Zan12NL}.